tutorgen/hpit_services/README.md

 * probability_learned : float (0.0-1.0) - Probability the skill will be learned
 * probability_guess : float (0.0-1.0) - Probability the answer is a guess
 * probability_mistake : float (0.0-1.0) - Probability the student made a mistake (but knew the skill)

+####<a name="kt_batch_trace></a> tutorgen.kt_batch_trace
+Runs a knowledge tracing algorithm on a collection of skills.

+Receives:

+* student_id: string - A string ID for the student
+* skill_list : dict - A mapping of string skill IDS to boolean correct values

+Returns:

+* traced skills : dict - A mapping of skill ID's to their kt values (also a dict):
+    * student_id: string - A string ID for the student
+    * skill_id : string - String identifier for the skill.
+    * probability_known : float (0.0-1.0) - Probability the skill is already known
+    * probability_learned : float (0.0-1.0) - Probability the skill will be learned
+    * probability_guess : float (0.0-1.0) - Probability the answer is a guess
+    * probability_mistake : float (0.0-1.0) - Probability the student made a mistake (but knew the skill)

 ####<a name="kt_get_student_model_fragment"></a> tutorgen.get_student_model_fragment
 Returns a this plugin's contribution to the overall student model.
 For the knowledge tracing plugin,